-On a thin framed person, they almost fit perfectly; however, we found the crotch to be a little baggy.
+On a thin-framed person, they almost fit perfectly; however, we found the crotch to be a little baggy.
 Curvier women will love the large waistband and ability of these pants to stretch.

 The 95% nylon and 5% elastane blend felt a little itchy to us on our first wear.
 However, once washed, the itch factor disappeared, although they still felt just slightly stiff.
-They aren't as soft as tights you might be used to, as they have more of a hiker pant feel to them.
-The North Face aptly named this "Hybrid" that lands directly between hiking pants and tights.
+They aren't as soft as tights you might be used to, as they have more of a hiker pants feel to them.
+The North Face aptly named this "hybrid" that lands directly between hiking pants and tights.

-Overall, we didn't notice any pilling or stitching issues while testing the Hybrid Hiker.
+Overall, we didn't notice any pilling or stitching issues while testing the Hybrid Hikers.
 We did notice that the pants appear to be of two different materials, with the front side being softer than the backside.
 To the best of our knowledge, this is to protect the rear when scooting over obstacles.
 The front side of the tights may be more susceptible to wear and tear over time.
-These tights retain most of their shape if you plan to wear them all day, there was a bit of sag in the rear, but our primary tester doesn't pack much junk in the trunk and tends to have this problem with almost every pair of tights, so it could just be us.
+These tights retain most of their shape if you plan to wear them all day.
+There was a bit of sag in the rear, but our primary tester doesn't pack much junk in the trunk and tends to have this problem with almost every pair of tights, so it could just be us.